S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphlayer.md

 #### Toggle Edge Text
 If the graph's edges are visible, this button toggles the visibility of the attached edge costs.

+Similar behaviour is implemented for vertices, but no costs can be set as of yet.

 #### Toggle Direction
 If the graph's edges are visible, this button toggles the visibility of the edge directions.
 Represented by red arrow heads, the edge direction can be of help for the graph editing described in the [next section](#graph-editing).

 #### Choose Cost Function
 As shown in the section regarding [advanced distances](./graphbuilder.md#advanced-distance-strategy), you can add multiple _advanced costs_ to your graph and its edges.
 As mentioned before, only one edge text and therefore only one edge cost is visually attached to a line in the rendered layer.
 To select a specific edge cost to be shown on the canvas, you can select the corresponding cost function index with the number field in the _Graph layer window_.
 Note that, in contrast to the toggle buttons, after selecting a cost function index, the canvas will not update itself.
 By using one of the already explained buttons or slightly moving the canvas you can update the graph layer and see the correct edge costs.
 On the other hand, if pressed, the `Next` button will set the cost function automatically to the next available one.

+Similar behaviour is implemented for vertices, but no costs can be set as of yet.

 #### Random Vertex Color
 Each time a graph is rendered, a new random vertex color will be chosen.
 To make sure a highly visible color is chosen or to distinguish several rendered graphs from each other, this button randomizes the vertex color.